Defense Leads Prioritize Data Governance Over Emerging Tech

 The Army is shifting its mindset with the concept of “echelonment of data,” distinguishing between enterprise data, to deliver the right information at the right time to make the right decisions.

-Department of the Navy Acting CTO Justin Fanelli emphasized that how DOD measures and communicates improvements made by data operationalization, especially to non-technical stakeholders, will determine future success.
+Department of the Navy (DON) Acting CTO Justin Fanelli emphasized that how DON measures and communicates improvements made by technical investments, especially to non-technical stakeholders, will determine future success.

-“Where we show that data has provided us more operational resilience or more adaptability … that’s where we need your help, [so] that you can say we’re not 10% better — that’s industrial grade improvement — we are 200% better.
+“Where we show that data [in the right place at the right time] has provided us more operational resilience or more adaptability … that’s where we need your help, [so] that you can say we’re not 10% better — that’s industrial grade improvement — we are 200% better.
 We are 700% better.
 Data is allowing us to do that,” Fanelli said.

-Fanelli also stressed the need for strong data governance and security, as well as the willingness to collaborate across service branches to create and share best practices.
+Fanelli also stressed the need for data governance and streamlining at the speed of relevance, as well as the willingness to collaborate across service branches to leverage each other’s work faster.

 “We’re going to be interdependent.
 We have to,” Fanelli said.